We rounded up the best media players in the game for you and your living room

-You can get all your TV shows, movies, apps, and games in one place and you’ll be saving money on your cable bill.
-And if you’re new to the streaming world, allow us to help with our guide on how to stream TV.
+A streaming device allows you to get all your TV shows, movies, apps, and games in one place and could save you money on your cable bill.

-There are new and updated streaming devices coming out every year, so we’re going to help you decide which one is best for you and your family.
+There are so many options to choose from, and we'll help you decide which device is best for you and your family.

 HDR means “High Dynamic Range,” which means you get more contrast between brights and darks.
 Basically, things stand out better.

 You can talk and connect to Alexa, Siri, or Google Assistant for voice control (with all of these devices) or use your smartphone or tablet as a remote controller or screen with these streaming devices.

 Also, if you're new to the streaming world, our guide on how to stream TV might be of help.

 Amazon Fire TV Stick 4K is a consumer favorite

 - 8 GB storage